-For a small business it may be considered reasonable to provide contrasting colours on a handrail to help people with vision impairment to follow an escape route more easily.
-However, it might be unreasonable to expect that same business to install an expensive voice-alarm system.
+The Disability Discrimination Act, as amended 2006, includes the concept of 'reasonable adjustments' and this can be carried over into fire safety law.
+It can mean different things in different circumstances.
+In some premises with simple layouts it may be considered reasonable to provide contrasting colours on a handrail to help people with vision impairment to follow an escape route more easily.
+However, it might be unreasonable to expect that same premises to install an expensive voice-alarm system.
+Appropriate 'reasonable adjustments' for a large cinema or theatre complex may be much more significant.

 If disabled people are going to be in your premises then you must also provide a safe means for them to leave if there is a fire.
-You and your staff should be aware that disabled people may not react, or can react differently, to a fire warning or fire.
+You and your staff should be aware that disabled people may not react, or can react differently, to a fire warning or a fire.
 You should give similar consideration to others with special needs such as parents with young children or the elderly.

-In premises with a simple layout, a common-sense approach, such as offering to help lead a blind person or helping an elderly person down steps may be enough.
+In premises with a simple layout, a common sense approach, such as offering to help lead a blind person or helping an elderly person down steps may be enough.
 In more complex premises, more elaborate plans and procedures will be needed, with trained staff assigned to specified duties.
-In complex premises, you may also wish to contact a professional consultant or take advice from disability organisations.
+In this case, you may also wish to contact a professional consultant or take advice from disability organisations.